-The five things you must do when your partner or adult child moves in
+The five things you should do when your partner or adult child moves in

 Sharing your home with another adult can affect bills, benefits and the amount of tax you pay.